NEUROIMAGING / NEUROSONOLOGY

 Neurosonology

-- hemodynamic changes in the VA can be divided into the following stages:
+- hemodynamic changes in the VA can be categorized into the following stages:

-- presteal (latent steal) – Doppler shows systolic deceleration of flow with a split in the systolic part of the curve and a decrease in pulsatility
+- presteal (latent steal) – grade 1, Doppler shows systolic deceleration of flow with a split in the systolic part of the curve and reduced pulsatility

-- incomplete steal – biphasic flow with retrograde systole
+- incomplete steal – grade 2, biphasic flow with retrograde systole

-- complete steal – retrograde flow with increased resistance
+- complete steal – grade 3, retrograde flow with increased resistance

-- always assess the V4 segment and basilar artery on TCCD in addition to the extracranial portion of the VA
+- always assess the V4 segment and basilar artery (BA) using TCCD in addition to the extracranial portion of the VA

-- upper limb compression or stress test – in all stages of steal, the altered flow pattern will be more pronounced after the release of compression or limb relaxation
+- upper limb compression or stress test – in all stages of the steal phenomenon, the altered flow pattern may become more pronounced after the release of compression or post-exercise

-- examination of the brachial artery is helpful – flow distal to the subclavian stenosis is blunted with loss of the triphasic curve
+- examining the brachial artery is helpful – the flow distal to the subclavian stenosis is blunted with loss of the triphasic curve

 THE STEAL PHENOMENON IN A PATIENT WITH RIGHT SUBCLAVIAN ARTERY STENOSIS